ASCL Specification

 !
 Minimum octave (-99 to 99)

 !
-Minimum note pitch index (integer)
+Minimum note pitch index within the octave (integer)

 !
 Maximum octave (-99 to 99, optional)

 !
-Maximum note pitch index (integer, optional)
+Maximum note pitch index within the octave (integer, optional)

 !